‘Journey to Discovery’ - Boca Raton's Most Reliable News Source

 Kicking off in November and running through April, each of the live concerts include an exclusive Pre-Concert Conversation, giving ticket holders an opportunity to interact directly with the conductor or featured artist and learn more about the program selections.

-First-Prize winner of the 2023 Elmar Oliveira International Violin Competition, violinist Hina Khuong-Huu studies with Professors Li Lin and Itzhak Perlman at The Juilliard School and Columbia University through their double degree program.
+First-Prize winner of the 2023 Elmar Oliveira International Violin Competition, violinist Hina Khuong-Huu has performed around the globe appearing as soloist and collaborator with many of today’s leading ensembles and musicians.
+Hina studies with Professors Li Lin and Itzhak Perlman at The Juilliard School and Columbia University through their double degree program

+The second concert, ‘Flowing Tides,’ will take place on Sunday, December 3, 2023 at 3:00PM at Countess de Hoernle Theatre at Spanish River High School, located at 5100 Jog Road, Boca Raton.
+The concert will feature Laura Jackson as Guest Conductor, and Leo Williams as Tenor Soloist.

-Leo Williams is a recipient of The Georgina Joshi International Grant, The Jacobs Premier, & The Schmidt Foundation Scholarships.
+Leo Williams is a proud alumnus of Indiana University and recipient of The Georgina Joshi International Grant, The Jacobs Premier, & The Schmidt Foundation Scholarships.
 After winning a coveted spot in the Nationwide Detroit Opera Resident Artist Program final auditions, he joined the program for the 2022-2023 season, where he has been the official cover for Faust in Gounod’s Faust, making his Detroit Opera debut singing the role of Messenger in Aïda and the role of Torero in Ainadamar.
+An avid lover of world travel and speaker of 5 languages with years of classical dance training.

+The third concert, ‘Distant Lands,’ will take place on Sunday, January 21, 2024, at 3:00PM at Countess de Hoernle Theatre at Spanish River High School.
+The concert will feature Alastair Willis as Principal Conductor.

-Based in Chicago and New York, Alexander Platt is Music Director of the La Crosse Symphony, the Waukegan Symphony, and the Wisconsin Philharmonic.
+Alexander Platt has built a unique career spanning the worlds of symphony, chamber music and opera as conductor, music director, curator and host.
+Based in Chicago and New York, he is Music Director of the La Crosse Symphony, the Waukegan Symphony, and the Wisconsin Philharmonic; he spends his summers as Music Director of the Maverick Concerts in Woodstock, New York, the oldest summer chamber-music festival in America.

 Les Roettges is an Emmy Award-winning flutist, serving as Principal Flute of the Jacksonville Symphony; Principal Flute, Eastern Music Festival; and Second Flute, The All-Star Orchestra.
 He has won six Emmys for his performances in these programs.

-The fifth and final concert of the season, ‘Seeking Hadyn,’ a ‘New Directions,’ concert, will take place on Saturday, April 13, 2024 with Principal Conductor Alastair Willis guiding guests
+The fifth and final concert of the season, ‘Seeking Hadyn,’ a ‘New Directions,’ concert, will take place on Saturday, April 13, 2024 at 7:00PM at Countess de Hoernle Theatre at Spanish River High School.
+The concert will feature Alastair Willis as Principal Conductor

 Season subscriptions start at $175 per person, with several combination packages available.
 Individual concert tickets go on sale in September 2023.
-All concerts take place in Boca Raton, for detailed information on locations and times, visit thesymphonia.org, by calling 561-376-3848, or by emailing tickets@thesymphonia.org.
+Additional information is available at thesymphonia.org, by calling 561-376-3848, or by emailing tickets@thesymphonia.org.